Searching ...

 Dining

 Fresh seafood?
 Check.
 Southern-style cuisine?
 Check.
 Latin flavors?
 Check again!
-Tampa’s dining scene has always been outstanding; it’s just outsiders are taking notice.
+Tampa’s food scene has always been outstanding; it’s just outsiders are taking notice.

 Shopping

-The Westshore Plaza features a mix of chain department stores and specialty retailers conveniently close to the airport and Dale Mabry Blvd.
-For bargain hunters, the Tampa Premium Outlets offer designer brands at discounted prices.
+The Westshore Plaza features a mix of chain department stores and specialty retailers, conveniently located near the airport and Dale Mabry Blvd.
+For, the Tampa Premium Outlets offers bargain hunters designer brands at discounted prices.

-In addition to these popular shopping centers, Tampa has many local markets and boutiques offering handmade goods, artisanal foods, and locally sourced products.
+In addition to these popular shopping centers, Tampa has many local markets and boutiques selling handmade goods, artisanal foods, and locally sourced products.

 Golf